MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-ks-dumpqueue.md

 ---
-title: ks.dumpqueue
+title: "ks.dumpqueue"
-description: The ks.dumpqueue extension displays information about the queues associated with a given AVStream object, or the stream associated with a port class object.
+description: "The ks.dumpqueue extension displays information about the queues associated with a given AVStream object, or the stream associated with a port class object."
 keywords: ["ks.dumpqueue Windows Debugging"] ms.date: 05/23/2017
 topic_type: